Wahu

-Rosemary Wahu Kagwi, professionally known by her mononym Wahu, is a Kenyan singer-songwriter, former fashion model, actress and entrepreneur.
+Rosemary Wahu Kagwì, professionally known by her mononym Wahu, is a Kenyan singer-songwriter, former fashion model, actress, and entrepreneur.

 Early life and education

-She was born on 22nd March in the year 1980 in Nairobi.
-Wahu attended Hospital Hill Primary school and proceeded to Precious Blood High School, which is located at Riruta.
+Wahu attended Hospital Hill Primary School and proceeded to Precious Blood High School, which is located at Riruta.
 While in school, she wrote her first song.
-Wahu is a former model and University of Nairobi student, graduating with a degree in Bachelor of Arts in mathematics & communication.
+She is a former model and University of Nairobi student, graduating with a degree in Bachelor of Arts in Mathematics and Communication.